boon4681/mcb-grammar/frontend/function.md

 MCB compiler has builder marker to provided metadata to the compiler, calling the function and using the result of function to replace it-self.

-By using `>` symbol you can echo line of code to a file and allow you to do string format.
+By using `>` symbol you can echo line of code to a file and its allow you to do string format.

-Function with builder marker must called with constant value that some types of variable can not be used inside builder function.

-Not Allowed types of variable:
+You can select writing mode by placing mode in front of `>`

+Writing mode:

+- nothing presented as append to file.
+- `w` presented as write to file, old content in file will replaced by following string.

+[Wrapper](./wrapper.md) in builder function must be supported builder function

 - Scoreboard